scrabbletank/farhome-rules/rulesdoc.md

 An incapacitated creature takes no actions and automatically fails Strength and Dexterity saving throws.

 ##### Paralyzed
-A paralyzed creature automatically fail dexterity saving throws.
+A paralyzed creature automatically failure dexterity saving throws.
 When taking any Action they must first roll a Wound die.
 If the result is a wound they do not take the action and lose the AP spent.

 ##### Poison
 A poisoned creature adds a bad die to all attacks, saving throws, and ability checks, adding a bad die for every level of poison.
 Only the highest level poison takes effect.
 For example someone who has Poison and Poison 2 only adds 2 bad dice instead of 3.